 Mrs. Winslow's Soothing Syrup

 Mrs. Winslow’s Soothing Syrup came on to the market in 1845 and was produced by Jeremiah Curtis and Benjamin A Perkins for teething and colic babies.
-The medicine claimed to “give rest to mothers and relief and health to infants” unfortunately given its two primary ingredients were morphine and alcohol it could cause coma and death.
+The medicine claimed to “give rest to mothers and relief and health to infants” unfortunately, given its two primary ingredients were morphine and alcohol its overuse could result in coma and death.
 Cited in The Pure Food and Drug Act of 1906, it was denounced by the American Medical Association in 1911 but continued to be sold until 1930.

 Food Safe, Hand Wash Only.